Sh0cktr4p/PhiFlow/README.md

 Intermediate models are saved during training before all iterations are performed as *trained_model_####.pt*, where #### is a model index.

-All parameters for training are set in *inputs.json*, especially in the "unsupervised" session.
+All parameters for training are set in *inputs.json*, especially in the "rl" section.

 # Tests
 Before running the tests, it is necessary to generate the *tests.json* that contains all tests parameters by running